 What To Expect From an SGB Procedure

-For the procedure, the patient will remain awake while the physician administers 10 cc of buffered dextrose around the stellate ganglion.
+For the procedure, the patient will remain awake while the physician administers Ropivacaine around the stellate ganglion.
 The injection is performed on either the left or right side of the neck, at the C6-C7 vertebrae where the stellate ganglion lies.
 After the procedure, the patient will be monitored for approximately one hour to ensure no adverse reaction is experienced.

 Post-procedure, patients may experience one to eight hours of red-eye or a feeling of heaviness in the eyelid.
 Changes in overall sensation after the procedure are a positive indication that the procedure has been effective.
 SGB recipients report feeling changes in perception, often described as a feeling of being their “old self” again.
 Many patients also experience improved sleep; improved ability to think and respond clearly and appropriately; and ability to enjoy everyday activities again.
 Results from an SGB procedure may be experienced in as little as 30 minutes following the procedure and depending on the patient, can last for years.